 Difficulty in Expression

 Slow learners won't be able to properly answer questions on an exam since they do not have a holistic understanding of the learning concepts.
 They frequently have trouble making connections, which makes it harder for them to communicate their thoughts clearly.
 Even in the classroom, these students might not have the skills to clearly communicate their views.
 This affects their overall performance and scores.
+Inability of the students to communicate the challenges they are facing makes it difficult for them to gain interest in the classroom.
+This will have a negative impact on their long-term growth.

 Lack of Attention